ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 Manual machining, hand tools, mechanical fabrication, and waterjet cutting.

----

-# Where We Are Today

-The Innovation Workshop of today is very different from the Microfluidics Lab that occupied Elings 3430 when the facility was established.

-But the evolution has been remarkably continuous.

-The original Microfluidics Lab was created because researchers needed a more accessible way to fabricate experimental devices.

-The Innovation Workshop expanded that idea to rapid prototyping and general fabrication.

-The **2018** expansion brought significant new additive manufacturing, electronics, and prototyping capabilities.

-The **2020** pandemic demonstrated that the Workshop could provide fabrication as a service, not simply access to machines, and helped establish the Workshop Wizards as an important part of the facility.

-And the **2024** reorganization brought the two branches of that history together.

-Today, the distinction between "microfluidics" and "innovation" is largely historical.

-The Microfluidics Lab may be gone **by name**, but its tools, techniques, and philosophy live on inside the Innovation Workshop.

-What began as a specialized facility for making tiny channels for fluids has become a much broader resource for turning ideas into physical things.

-Whether the goal is a microfluidic device, a 3D-printed prototype, a machined component, an electronic assembly, a laser-cut structure, or something that does not yet have a name, the mission is the same:

 > **Build it.
 Test it.
 Learn from it.
 Make it better.**

 That is the Innovation Workshop.